 In July, the Company embarked on a near mine exploration program at FDN which was focused on expanding the FDN mineral resource envelope and testing several unexplored areas near the mine site.
-By the end of the year, approximately 8,600 metres were drilled across 16 holes, from surface and underground.

-On August 9, the Company declared its first semi-annual cash dividend of \$0.20 per Share pursuant to its Dividend Policy, which was paid on September 13, for a total payment of \$47 million.
+On August 9, the Company declared an inaugural cash dividend of \$0.20 per Share pursuant to its Dividend Policy, which was paid on September 13, for a total payment of \$47 million.
+Following the declaration of the inaugural dividend, the Company moved to a quarterly dividend schedule with all subsequent dividends paid of \$0.10 per share.
+See "Dividends and Distributions".